elvingultekinoglu/ME489-Fall-2023/README.md

 # ME489HW1
-# This repository is created for ME489 Lecture.
+# This repository is created for ME489 Scientific Programming Lecture.
-Name-Surname: Elvin Gültekinoğlu

-Student ID: 2446169

-Gmail: elvingultekinoglu@hotmail.com / elvinkgultekinoglu@gmail.com

-Phone Number: 05301838724

-#Group Member Information

-Name-Surname: Şamil Dinçer

-Student ID: 2236248
+# There are projects completed throughout the semester for this lecture.
+# Special thanks to my project member Şamil Dinçer.